-The Regional Urban Forester (Appendix E) assigned to a grant project will determine when inspections are necessary for the project.
+The Urban Forester (Appendix E) assigned to a grant project will determine when inspections are necessary for the project.
 This will vary by grant type, scope of work, and timeline of the project to be carried out.
 At minimum, inspections will occur once per fiscal year (July 1-June 30) during the project.
 Projects may continue to be inspected annually for up to three years after the grant performance period ends.

-Projects that will be developing any media or educational materials (print, digital, video or audio), or other products must allow such materials to be reviewed by CAL FIRE prior to finalization.
+Projects that will be developing any media or multiple-page educational materials (print, digital, video or audio), or other products must allow such materials to be reviewed by CAL FIRE prior to finalization.
 Copies of such materials must be furnished to CAL FIRE prior to project conclusion.
 Allow 30-60 days for review of such materials.
 Copies of such materials must be furnished to CAL FIRE prior to project conclusion.
 Inspection results will be made available to grantees and follow-up inspections will be conducted if necessary.
+This does not apply to social media or other event outreach-please allow at least 24 hours for material review.